Utah Murder Defense Lawyer

 In Utah, murder is addressed primarily in Utah Code § 76-5-203 (Murder), while the broader definition of criminal homicide appears in Utah Code § 76-5-201 (Criminal Homicide).
 In plain language, Utah law treats murder as a criminal homicide committed under circumstances that go beyond a lesser homicide offense, and the statute includes several ways prosecutors may attempt to prove the charge depending on the alleged facts and mental state involved.

 A murder charge does not always mean the case is simple or obvious.
-In many cases, the real dispute centers on intent, causation, justification, identity, self defense, imperfect self defense, accident, or whether the evidence better fits a different offense.
+In many cases, the real dispute centers on intent, causation, justification, identity, self defense, imperfect self defense, accident, or whether the evidence better fits a lesser homicide offense.
 Utah law also sets serious penalties for a murder conviction, including imprisonment for an indeterminate term of not less than 15 years and which may be for life.

 Because murder cases are fact intensive, the legal label alone does not tell the whole story.
 Two cases may both be charged as murder yet involve completely different evidence, very different defense themes, and very different outcomes.
 One case may revolve around a disputed shooting.
 Another may involve an alleged assault, a contested confession, a drug related death theory, or a claim that the accused acted in defense of self or another person.